orbs-network/orbs-spec/behaviors/services/virtual-machine.md

 &nbsp;
 ## `RunLocalMethod` (method)

-> Execute a read only method its result.
+> Execute a read only method and return its result (not under consensus).

 #### Prepare for execution
-* Validate the transaction signature by performing: `Sender and Signature Validation`.
+* Validate the call signature according to signature scheme.
-* Retrieve the service (NameSpace) code and metadata by calling `StateStorage.ReadKeys`
+* Retrieve the service processor by calling `StateStorage.ReadKeys` on the `_Deployments` service.
-  * TODO cache/pre-fetch state variables (part of the contarct meta-data)
-* Validate that the method exists and has appropriate permissions for execution: Read only, external.
+  * The key is hash(`<service-name>.Processor`).
+  * If the service processor is not found, fail.
-* Allocate a RO context.
-(CallMethod cannot update state, state writes must throw an error).
+* Allocate a context:
+  * ReadOnly (RunLocalMethod cannot update state)
+  * No transient state.

 #### Execute
+* Push service to the context service stack.
-* Execute the service method by calling `Processor.ProcessCallSet`
+* Execute the service method on the correct processor by calling `Processor.ProcessCallSet`.
-* Provide the processor with the requried services (`GetNameSpaceCode`,`SdkCall`,`ServiceMethodCall`,`LibraryMethodCall`)
+  * Execution permissions are checked by the processor.
+* Pop service from the content service stack.
-* Return result arguments to `Public API`.
+* Return result.

 &nbsp;
 ## `ProcessTransactionSet` (method)

-> Process a group of transactions together that update state and return the combined state diff
+> Process a group of transactions together that update state and return the combined state diff.

 #### Prepare for execution
+* Allocate a context:
+  * ReadWrite
+  * Initialize transient state.
+* Go over all transactions in the set and for each one:
+  * Retrieve the service processor by calling `StateStorage.ReadKeys` on the `_Deployments` service.
+    * The key is hash(`<service-name>.Processor`).
+    * If the service is not found, try to deploy it (only relevant for native services):
+      * Check if it's a native service by calling the `Native` processor's `Processor.DeployService`.
+  *

 * Group transactions and allcoate a context:
   * Trasnactions of the same TransactionSet must be exectuted on the same context (executed in order, same state cache)
     * Allocate a RW context with a transient state cache that will hold updated state temporarily (across all transactions).